robseb/rsyocto/README.md

 I think nearly everybody will have the same problems that I had during the development.
 For that reason, **I try to give everybody a solution for their rapid prototyping**.
 Within this repository I have also integrated a step by step guide to show my solution with the openEmbedded Yocto project and the *Intel SoC EDS*.

-**With my first versions I got only positive feedback from the community.However,...**
+**With my first versions I got only positive feedback from the community.
+However,...**

 **This project is by far not finished and issue free.
 I will continue my work and upload newer versions.
 I invite everybody to submit issues, comments and ideas.**